RoPedro/linuxtools-term/README.md

 # Alpha 2!
-linuxtools now comes with the installation of graphical packages in case running x11 or wayland.
+linuxtools now comes with the installation of graphical packages in case running it detects x11 or wayland.

 ## Disclaimer: This repository focus on installing the necessary development tools and customization to a Ubuntu/derivatives enviroment.
 The installed packages are **completely opinionated and hardcoded for my usecase**, I'm not planning on making  it general purpose, the GitHub upload is more of a backup than anything else.